saadsk-tech/saadsk-tech/README.md

 ## 💼 What I'm Currently Working On

-- [cite_start]Architecting the complete WordPress and WooCommerce infrastructure for **Bayan Health** to handle nationwide telehealth services and weight management protocols[cite: 1218, 1256].
+- Architecting the complete WordPress and WooCommerce infrastructure for **Bayan Health** to handle nationwide telehealth services and weight management protocols.
-- [cite_start]Building secure, subscription-based checkout flows using Stripe Gateway and WooCommerce Direct Checkout[cite: 2147, 2153].
+- Building secure, subscription-based checkout flows using Stripe Gateway and WooCommerce Direct Checkout.
-- [cite_start]Integrating external medical platforms and ensuring robust website performance using Rank Math, Wordfence, and caching solutions[cite: 2165, 2167, 2170].
+- Integrating external medical platforms and ensuring robust website performance using Rank Math, Wordfence, and caching solutions.
 - Continuously refining AI prompts to streamline large-scale e-commerce operations.

 ## 🤝 Let’s Connect